cross-seed/cross-seed.org/docs/tutorials/announce.md

 :::warning

-Snatches from announce will happen directly with the tracker, it will not be proxied through `Prowlarr/Jackett` like all other requests `cross-seed` makes.
+Snatches from announce will happen directly with the tracker, it will not be proxied through `Prowlarr/Jackett` unlike all other requests `cross-seed` makes.
 For most users, this is not a problem, but if you are using a proxy or VPN on `Prowlarr/Jackett`, you will need to ensure that your proxy or VPN is also set up for `cross-seed` to avoid any issues.

 :::